enkessler/cuke_cataloger/README.md

 ### Validating test ids

-The validate_tests task scan a given directory for any problems related to id tags and generate a report detailing its results.
+The validate_tests task scans a given directory for any problems related to id tags and generates a report detailing its results.
 To do this, it needs to be provided a directory in which the tests are located and a prefix upon which to base the tagging scheme.
 It can optionally take a file location to which it should output its report instead of printing it to the console.

     rake validate_tests['path/to/your/tests','@test_case_','validation_results.txt']